protagolabs/MinerU_Protago/README.md

 ## Overview

 This repository contains the code for the MinerU Protago project, which is adopted from the [MinerU](https://github.com/opendatalab/MinerU) project.
 In this project, we aim to extract the tables from the PDF documents from Orbit dataset and convert them into the HTML format, which can be used for the further processing.
+I personally use different python environments for MinerU and PaddleX.

+## Installation

+please check the [MinerU](https://github.com/opendatalab/MinerU) for the detailed installation.
+We use the this [tutorial](https://github.com/opendatalab/MinerU/blob/master/docs/README_Ubuntu_CUDA_Acceleration_en_US.md) to install the environment.

 ## Data Preparation